-The Nikkor 50mm f1.4G was for a while Nikon’s ‘top-of-the-range’ standard lens, although the recent introduction of the 58mm f1.4G means the lineup now shares a similar strategy to Canon.
+The Nikkor 50mm f1.4G was for a while Nikon’s ‘top-of-the-range’ standard lens, although the introduction of the 58mm f1.4G means the lineup now shares a similar strategy to Canon.
 As such the 50mm f1.4G is positioned above the f1.8G version, providing a relatively affordable step-up from the ‘budget’ model, but comes in considerably cheaper than the flagship 58mm.
-This means the Sigma 50mm ART is positioned, price-wise at least, roughly between the Nikkor 50mm f1.4G and 58mm f1.4G.
+This means the Sigma 50mm Art is positioned, price-wise at least, roughly between the Nikkor 50mm f1.4G and 58mm f1.4G.

-Optically speaking the Sigma 50mm ART is superior to the Nikkor 50mm f1.4G in our tests.
+Optically speaking the Sigma 50mm Art is superior to the Nikkor 50mm f1.4G in our tests.
 It’s sharper across the frame and suffers from fewer undesirable artefacts like bokeh outlining, vignetting or coma.
 But the Nikkor 50mm f1.4G is smaller and lighter, so it’s much easier to carry and looks inconspicuous mounted on any camera body.

-Crucially the Nikkor 50mm f1.4G is cheaper than the Sigma 50mm ART, so like Canon’s EF 50mm f1.4 below, it’s a case of weighing-up whether you can afford to pay the extra for the ART as well as being happy to carry it around.
-If you can afford the extra price and don’t mind the size, the the Sigma ART is the way forward.
+Crucially the Nikkor 50mm f1.4G is cheaper than the Sigma 50mm Art, so like Canon’s EF 50mm f1.4 below, it’s a case of weighing-up whether you can afford to pay the extra for the Art as well as being happy to carry it around.
+If you can afford the extra price and don’t mind the size, the the Sigma Art is the way forward.
 But if your budget – or size desires – drive you towards the Nikkor 50mm f1.4G, it’s still a fine lens for the money.

 For more details see my Nikon 50mm f1.4G review.

 Regarding build you have to weigh up (pun intended) the larger seize and heavier weight of the Sigma against its use of metal in the lens’s outer construction which gives it a feeling of very solid construction.
 But make no mistake: looks can be deceiving: the outer construction does not tell you anything about the quality and durability of the inner workings including the focus-drive.
 So the Sigma might or might not last longer than the Nikon.
-After all is said and compared I personally would prefer the new Sigma ART over the Nikon 58/1.4G even if the price was the same – so considering the Sigma ART is cheaper is a strong recommendation.
+After all is said and compared I personally would prefer the new Sigma Art over the Nikon 58/1.4G even if the price was the same – so considering the Sigma Art is cheaper this is a strong recommendation.

 For more details see my Nikon 58mm 1.4G review.

-Sigma 50mm f1.4 ART vs Canon EF 50mm f1.4 USM
+Compared to Canon EF 50mm f1.4 USM

-The EF 50mm f1.4L USM is Canon’s mid-range option out of a trio of 50mm lenses.
-Many Canon owners choose it as a step-up over the budget EF 50mm f1.8 II without investing the considerable cost in the flagship EF 50mm, but now the Sigma 50mm ART offers something inbetween the mid-range and top-end Canon options in terms of price.
+The EF 50mm f1.4 USM is Canon’s mid-range option out of a trio of 50mm lenses.
+Many Canon owners choose it as a step-up over the budget EF 50mm f1.8 II without investing the considerable cost in the flagship EF 50mm, but now the Sigma 50mm Art offers something in-between the mid-range and top-end Canon options in terms of price.

-In terms of optical quality, the Sigma 50mm ART exhibits higher contrast and sharpness across the frame.
+In terms of optical quality, the Sigma 50mm Art exhibits higher contrast and sharpness across the frame.
 The Canon 50mm f1.4 roughly matches it in the middle of the frame at around f2.8, but in the corners of a full-frame image you’d need to close the Canon to f5.6 to come close.
 The Sigma also suffers from much less vignetting.
-In terms of bokeh the Sigma also renders larger and more circular-looking blobs at the same aperture.
+In terms of Bokeh the Sigma also renders larger and more circular-looking blobs at the same aperture.

 So optically the Sigma is definitely superior, but obviously it’s also larger, heavier and roughly double the price.
 I’d say it’s worth it if you can afford it and don’t mind accommodating the heft – and if it helps you justify the price, remember another advantage of the Sigma is being able to pay to switch mounts should you swap camera systems in the future, thereby protecting your investment.
 Oh and it comes with a lens hood too.

-Sigma 50mm f1.4 ART vs Canon EF 50mm f1.2L USM
+Compared to Canon EF 50mm f1.2L USM

 Canon’s EF 50mm f1.2 L USM has always been a benchmark for Canon owners, a lens which most photographers, especially portrait ones, aspire to having in their collection.
-It has the joint brightest aperture of any lens in the current Canon catalogue, and is the only 50mm in their range to carry the ‘L’ status.
+It has the joint brightest aperture of any lens in the current Canon EF catalogue, and is the only 50mm in the EF range to carry the ‘L’ status.
 So what if it also carries a price tag to match?
 It’s the lens to go for if you’re a Canon owner who wants the best 50mm around, right?

-Well, I’d say there’s a new King in town: Sigma’s 50mm f1.4 ART enjoys better sharpness and contrast in the middle of the frame, and delivers noticeably superior performance in the full-frame corners.
+Well, I’d say there’s a new King in town: Sigma’s 50mm f1.4 Art enjoys better sharpness and contrast in the middle of the frame, and delivers noticeably superior performance in the full-frame corners.
 The Canon suffers from far greater vignetting at apertures greater than f2.8, and doesn’t even come close to the corner sharpness until it’s closed to f5.6 or even f8.